-In F1, $\because$ a is paired with 1 and m, $\div$ it satisfies one-to-many relationship and hence is not a representation of function from X to Y.
+In F1, a is paired with l and m, it satisfies one-to-many relationship and hence is not a representation of function from X to Y.

 Elements in F2 only satisfy many-to-one relationship and hence F2 is valid.